-If you require financial assistance, we may be able to help.
+If you’d like to attend, but just can’t afford it, we may be able to help.
 Learn more about our Scholarship Program here.

 After these performances, The Pleasing Recollection will make its New York City premiere at Feinstein’s 54 Below on April 5th & 6th.